tarwn/lessthandot-hugo/blogs/content/posts/2017-09-07-testing-your-resx-files-to-see-if-all-languages-have-the-same-items.md

         End Sub

         Private Shared Sub Append(message As StringBuilder, entries As Dictionary(Of String, List(Of String)), headline As String, description As String)
-            If entries.Count &gt; 0 Then
+            If entries.Count > 0 Then
                 message.AppendLine(headline)
                 message.AppendLine(New String("=", headline.Length))
                 message.Append("(")